telvis07/habakkuk/README.md

 I experimented with using [Apache Accumulo](http://accumulo.apache.org/).
 The code has been disabled but the Bolt is still there is anyone wants to try it.
 It works fine but I found Elasticsearch worked better for this project.

+## Hadoop
+Scripts in analysis/ depend on [Cloudera Hadoop CDH3](https://ccp.cloudera.com/display/CDHDOC/CDH3+Documentation).

 # Sub-Directories
 * java - [Storm Application](http://storm-project.net/)
 * bible_verse_matching - Tools to build and test the bible reference regular expressions.
+Also dictionary files for pig and mahout.
 * elasticsearch - Index templates and tools to query elasticsearch
 * accumulo - Table initialization scripts
 * config - Configuration files for setting up storm with [supervisord](http://supervisord.org/)
+* analysis - pig scripts for data analysis